 All work involving water, such as pouring basement concrete floors, drywall and plasterwork, plumbing, etc. must be completed well in advance of the floor delivery.
 Ensure that the building is enclosed.
 Where building codes allow, permanent heating and/or air conditioning systems should be operating at least five days preceding installation and should be maintained during and after installation.
-If it is not possible for the permanent heating and/or air conditioning system to be operating before, during and after installation, a temporary heating and/or dehumidification system that simulates normal living (occupied) conditions can enable the installation to proceed until the permanent heating and/or air conditioning system is fully operational.
-Your job site should have a consistent temperature of [60°F-80°F and relative humidity (RH) of 35%-60%] which should be maintained continuously thereafter.
+If it is not possible for the permanent heating and/or air conditioning system to be operating before, during and after installation, a temporary heating and/or dehumidification system that simulates normal living (occupied) conditions can enable the installation.
+A proceed until the permanent heating and/or air conditioning system is fully operational.
+Your job site should have a consistent temperature of [$60^\circ\text{F-}80^\circ\text{F}$ and relative humidity (RH) of 35%-60%] which should be maintained continuously thereafter.